mzazon/awesome-cloud-projects/gcp/disaster-recovery-orchestration-service-extensions-backup-dr-service/disaster-recovery-orchestration-service-extensions-backup-dr-service.md

    echo "Test URL: http://${LB_IP}"
    ```

-   The global load balancer is now operational with service extensions enabled for intelligent failure detection.
+   The global load balancer is now operational and can work with external monitoring systems to trigger disaster recovery workflows.
 The system can automatically detect infrastructure failures, trigger disaster recovery workflows, and redirect traffic to healthy resources while maintaining detailed monitoring and logging.

 8. **Set Up Monitoring and Alerting**: